At first I was dying to grow up and go to high school

 Then I was dying for my children to grow old enough so I can go back to work

 Then I was dying to retire

 And I suddenly realised

 I forgot to live…

-I came across this poem a few weeks ago and it really resonated with me.
+I came across the I Was Dying poem a few weeks ago and it really resonated with me.
 The duality expressed by the author of moving mechanically through life combined with regrets of not striving for anything beyond the ordinary is incredibly sad.